Beaumont RCSI Cancer Centre

 Post graduate courses available with NMBI Category 1 approval

-• Two day Introductory Course in Cancer Care
+• One day Introductory Course in Cancer Care

 • Beaumont Hospital Specialist Practice Programme in Oncology/Haematology Nursing (Cancer Care)